brandur/sorg/content/passages-drafts/001-portland.md

 ### Salt & Straw

-Salt & Straw's a hipster ice cream brand known particularly for quirkly flavors like "freckled woodblock chocolate", "avocado and strawberry sherbet", and "black olive brittle & goat cheese".
+Salt & Straw's a hipster ice cream brand known particularly for quirky flavors like "freckled woodblock chocolate", "avocado and strawberry sherbet", and "black olive brittle & goat cheese".
 They originated in Portland and have since spread to Los Angeles and San Francisco.
 Instead of waiting